junsongt/Airport-Service-App/README.md

 - As a user, I want to be able to cancel my booking;

-- As a user, I want to be able to confirm the result;
+- As a user, I want to be able to confirm and see the result;

 - As a user, I want to be able to make another booking;